 Instead, scullsingle uses a different locking mechanism called a spinlock.
 Spinlocks will never put a process to sleep.
 Instead, if a lock is not available, the spinlock primitives will simply retry, over and over (i.e., "spin"), until the lock is freed.
 Spinlocks thus have very little locking overhead, but they also have the potential to cause a processor to spin for a long time if somebody hogs the lock.
 Another advantage of spinlocks over semaphores is that their implementation is empty when compiling code for a uniprocessor system (where these SMP-specific races can't happen).
-Semaphores are a more general resource that make sense on uniprocessor case.
+Semaphores are a more general resource that make sense on uniprocessor computers as well as SMP, so they don't get optimized away in the uniprocessor case.

 Spinlocks can be the ideal mechanism for small critical sections.
-Processes should hold spinlocks for the minimum time possible, and must never sleep while holding a lock.
+Processes should hold spinlocks for the minimum time possible, and must never sleep while hold-ing a lock.
 Thus, the main scull driver, which exchanges data with user space and can therefore sleep, is not suitable for a spinlock solution.
-But spinlocks work nicely for controlling access to scull\s\single (even if they still are not the optimal solution, which we will see in Chapter 9).
+But spinlocks work nicely for controlling access to scull_s_single (even if they still are not the optimal solution, which we will see in Chapter 9).

-Spinlocks are declared with a type of spinlock\t, which is defined in <linux/spinlock.h>.
+Spinlocks are declared with a type of spinlock_t, which is defined in <linux/spinlock.h>.
 Prior to use, they must be initialized: